 - Preheat oven to 350 degrees F.

 - In a large mixing bowl, mix sugars and flour.
 Add remaining ingredients except pecans, beating very well.
 (A pie not mixed well enough may end up with a layer of sugar at the bottom of the filling – check the filling by rubbing a bit between your fingers to make sure the sugars have dissolved.)

-- Mix nuts into filling and pour into cooled 9″ pie shell.
-Bake until crust is golden and pie filling puffy, about 40-45 minutes.
+- Mix nuts into filling and pour into unbaked 9″ pie shell.
+Bake on center rack in oven until crust is golden and pie filling puffy, about 40-45 minutes.
 The filling should not be jiggly when you move the pie – if it is, leave it in the oven a few more minutes (cover with foil if your crust is getting too brown).
 Cool completely, at least four hours.
 The pie will deflate as it cools.

 - Jenny uses less (around 2/3 cup) pecans in her excellent pies.
 Use more or less, depending on your taste.